adamtilson/adamtilson.github.io/lecture/lec-16/markdown.md

 - Symbolic calculations
   - Most of the math we have done so far has been symbolic
   - Express our quantities in terms of variables
+    - Algebra
     - Integration
     - Differentiation (Ordinary, Partial)
-  - Generally speaking, these are easy for humans, but hard for computers.
+  - Generally speaking, these operations are easy for humans, but hard for computers.

 ---
 ## Numerical Solution
 - We wish to leverage computer power to solve our model
-  - We don't necessarily need to figure out exact solution first
+  - We don't necessarily need to figure out the symbolic solution first
     - Maybe it is too hard, maybe impossible
-    - We don't necessarily need the exact (closed-form solution) to get enough information to solve our engineering problem.
+    - We may not need the exact (closed-form solution) to get enough information to solve our engineering problem.

 ---
-## Goal
+## Goal for this section

 To develop and learn of algorithms for accomplishing these tasks for us.
 - We previously saw this with systems of linear equations.
   - Gauss-Jordan Elimination
   - LU Decomposition
-  - In the real world, we might have systems with hundreds or thousands of unknowns
+    - In the real world, we may apply these same procedures to systems with hundreds or thousands of unknowns
 - In the lab, we will be implementing, using and comparing some of these algorithms

 ---
 ## Approximation Error
 - Because we are not using exact solutions, there will necessarily be some error
 - Sources of error:
-  - Modelling error - selecting the wrong model
+  - Modelling error - selecting the wrong model (wrong types of equation(s))
       - Typically Large
-  - Rounding Error - Computers truncate to a certain level of precision
+  - Rounding Error - Computers round off after a certain level of precision
-    - Numerical stability!
+      - Rounding Errors Propagate - Numerical stability
+      - e.g. in solving systems of linear equations, if we made a rounding error in creating a Pivot, it would affect every row that follows.

+---
+## Approximation Error
+- Sources of error:
   - Truncation Error - Purposefully selecting a simplified version of an equation
       - e.g. rather than computing the closed form of a converging summation, we could instead sum up the first $n$ elements and stop early, naturally introducing some error.

 ---
 ## Example - Approximating a Derivative with a Slope